rondilley/difftree/README.md

 ## Why use it?

 I build dt during a security incident to compare directory snapshots on a large SAN.
-I attemped to use both tripwire and osiris and neither could complete the comparison of directories in a reasonable amount of time.
+I attempted to use both tripwire and osiris and neither could complete the comparison of directories in a reasonable amount of time.
 This tool sacrifices absolute comparisons using hashing and databases